-If the configuration computer does not retrieve its IP address from the LANCOM DHCP server, it determines the current IP address of the computer (with Start > Run > cmd and command ipconfig at the prompt under Windows 2000 or Windows XP or Windows Vista, with Start > Run > cmd and command winipcfg at the prompt under Windows Me or Windows 9x, or with command ifconfig in the console under Linux).
+If the configuration computer does not retrieve its IP address from the LANCOM DHCP server, it determines the current IP address of the computer (with Start > Run > cmd and command ipconfig at the prompt under Windows or with command ifconfig in the console under Linux).
 In this case, the LANCOM can be accessed with address x.x.x.254 (the "x"s stand for the first three blocks in the IP address of the configuration computer).